Type IIA String Theory and tmf with Level Structure: Orienting

 Fortunately, the discrepancy is not huge: the sole discrepancy is that $\pi_1(\Tmf_1(n))$ may be nonzero, and frequently it is $0$, including for all $n\le 22$ (see, for example, \cite[Remark 3.14]{Mei22}).
 Meier~\cite{Mei23}, following a general procedure of Lawson~\cite{lawson2015shimura} to remove $\pi_1$, constructs for all $n\ge 2$ an $E_\infty$-ring spectrum $\tmf_1(n)$ with $\pi_1(\tmf_1(n)) = 0$ and a map $\tmf_1(n)\to\Tmf_1(n)$ which is an isomorphism for $n = 0$ and $n\ge 2$, implying $\pi_{2*}(\tmf_1(n))$ is rationally isomorphic to the ring of holomorphic modular forms of level $n$ in all degrees.
 For this paper, $\tmf_1(n)$ always refers to Meier's construction, whether or not this is the connective cover of $\Tmf_1(n)$. \begin{rem} Lawson-Naumann~\cite{LN14} constructed $\tmf_1(3)$ $2$-locally as an $E_\infty$-ring spectrum before Meier's work, and identified it with $\BP\ang 2$; in this case, $\pi_1(\Tmf_1(3))$ vanishes.
 See also Hill-Meier~\cite{HM17}. \end{rem}

 Since topological modular forms with level structure were first systematically studied by Hill-Lawson~\cite{HL16}, it has been an open question to orient them by a Thom spectrum which is a better approximation than $\MU$ or $\MString$: see, for example~\cite[\S 1]{HL16}.
-Recently, Devalapurkar~\cite{Dev} answered this for $n = 3$ using forthcoming work of Hahn-Senger: \begin{thm}[{Devalapurkar~\cite[Theorem 5]{Dev}}] There is a map of $E_\infty$-ring spectra $\sigma_D\colon \MString^h_{(2)}\to\tmf_1(3)_{(2)}$ such that the following diagram commutes:
+Wilson~\cite{Wil15} provided some answers to this question, but does not answer it for $\tmf_1(n)$.
+Recently, Devalapurkar~\cite{Dev} answered this for $\tmf_1(3)$ using forthcoming work of Hahn-Senger: \begin{thm}[{Devalapurkar~\cite[Theorem 5]{Dev}}] There is a map of $E_\infty$-ring spectra $\sigma_D\colon \MString^h_{(2)}\to\tmf_1(3)_{(2)}$ such that the following diagram commutes:

 \end{thm} We will lift this to arbitrary $n$: \begin{thm} For all $n\ge 2$, there are maps of $E_\infty$-ring spectra

 such that the composition of $\sigma_1(n)$ with the complex orientation on $\MTString^h$ constructed in \cref{multiplicativity}, \cref{mualg}, is the complex orientation of $\tmf_1(n)$ constructed in Senger~\cite[Theorem 1.7]{Sen23}, and there is a commutative square